QAQYYC/QAQYYC.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a third-year undergraduate student majoring in Information and Computing Science at the School of Mathematics and Statistics, Wuhan University of Technology.
+Hi, I’m Yechen Yu, a third-year undergraduate student in Information and Computing Science at the School of Mathematics and Statistics, Wuhan University of Technology.

-At present, my research focus has expanded to applications of Learning to Hash, and I aspire to pursue further research in **LLM Long Context Modeling** and **Time Series Forecasting**.
+My current research interests lie primarily in:

+- Learning to Hash and its applications

+- LLM Long Context Modeling

+- Spatio-temporal Modeling

-I am open to **collaboration opportunities**—please feel free to reach out!
+I am also open to collaboration opportunities—please feel free to reach out!

 <br>